chrispycrust/roam-bear-theme/README.md

     - subtle border change when focussing a search text area
     - there's a more noticeable fade when hovering over each navigation item in left sidebar in logseq
     - disable background change when hovering over roam research - or expand clickable area, looks bad that square chunk, and it doesn't transition properly ... may be coded separately from the others, potentially hard coded into html with "style" property
+    - hovering over a block reference retains a border at the bottom - bit weird

 ## extra stuff to add